mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 So to avoid leaks, check if your variables aren't already initialized.

-Use `-_becomeRootObject` instead of `-retain` for class variables.
-Then you don't have to release them in `+deinitialize` and they become proper members of the universe object graph.

 ### +deinitialize

 `+deinitialize` is only called if `+initialize` has been called.
 If you did not implement `+initialize` then `+deinitialize` has no effect.

-You should release all resources, that aren't automatically reclaimed.
+You should release all resources, that were allocated during `+initialize`.

 * `+deinitialize` is only called for classes not for categories
 * it is OK for subclasses to call `+[super deinitialize]` if a superclass defines it